Santo Stefano, Bologna: Church of the Saints Vitale and Agricola

-It is the oldest of the complex.
-This basilica-shaped church, without a transept, with a salient façade and triconca apse, is dedicated to the patron saints Vitale and Agricola and since its construction it housed the relics of the two saints, respectively servant and master, the first two martyrs from Bologna times of Diocletian (305 AD).
-In 393 the remains are moved from Ambrogio to be taken to Milan (a fact that testifies that the basilica was already built) and also in the fifth century a messenger was sent by Namazio, bishop of Clermont, to have relics of the Bolognese protomartyrs.
+This basilica-shaped church is the oldest part of the complex.
+With a salient façade and triconca apse, but without a transept, it is dedicated to the patron saints Vitale and Agricola.
+Since its construction it housed the relics of the two saints, respectively servant and master, the first two martyrs from Bologna, dating back to Diocletian (305 AD).
+In 393 the remains were moved from Ambrogio to be taken to Milan (a fact that testifies that the basilica was already built) and also in the fifth century a messenger was sent by Namazio, bishop of Clermont, to get relics of the Bolognese protomartyrs.

-At the beginning of the XV century a paleochristian sepulcher with the inscription "Symon" had been found and the rumor had spread that it was the tomb of Simon Peter, that is of Saint Peter.
+At the beginning of the 15th century a paleochristian sepulcher with the inscription "Symon" had been found and the rumor had spread that it was the tomb of Simon Peter, that is of Saint Peter.
 This news, devoid of any historical foundation, had attracted many pilgrims, distracting them from Rome, the classic destination of pilgrimage.
 The pope, Pope Eugene IV, then reacted vehemently: he made the church open, he had it filled with earth and left it in this state for about seventy years.
 Subsequently, through the intercession of the archbishop Giuliano Della Rovere, the church was restored and reopened for worship.
 An inscription on the side door recalls the event: "JUL.
 CARD.
 S. P. AD VINC.
 RESTITUIT".
 Inside the church there are some interesting finds: remains of Roman mosaic floor, visible through a glass.
 Then, in the two side apses, two early medieval sarcophagi attributed to Vitale and Agricola, with figures of animals (lions, deer and peacocks) in a raised relief.
 In the right aisle, on the wall, a cross is identified as that of the torture of St. Agila (in reality it dates back to a later period).
 The main altar, made up of a turned pagan altar, is set against the back wall (according to the pre-conciliar liturgy, when the celebrant gave his back to the faithful during the celebrations).

 Courtyard of Pilate

 At the Cortile di Pilato, so called to commemorate the lithostrotos, the place where Jesus was condemned, is accessed by exiting the church of the Sepulcher.
-The courtyard is bordered to the north and south by two porticoes in Romanesque style with characteristic cruciform columns in brick and brings to the center a limestone basin resting on a pedestal (more recent, 16th century) the so-called "Pilato's Cat" : this basin is a Longobard work dating back to 737-744 and bears an inscription under the edge of which is reported the most accredited transcription:
+The courtyard is bordered to the north and south by two porticoes in Romanesque style with characteristic cruciform columns in brick and brings to the center a limestone basin resting on a 16th century pedestal.
+The so-called Catino di Pilato ("Pilato's bowl") is a Longobard work dating back to 737–744 and bears an inscription under the edge of which is reported the most accredited transcription: